liferay/liferay-docs/discover/deployment/articles-dxp/00-deploying-liferay/07-installing-liferay-on-tc-server.markdown

 # Installing @product@ on tc Server [](id=installing-liferay-on-tc-server)

-@product@ is supported on tc Server 4.
-Installing @product@ on tc server requires the following pieces:
+Installing @product@ on tc server requires the following files:

 - A @product@ WAR file

+- Dependencies .zip file

-- A compressed file with The OSGi JARs that contain much of @product@'s functionality
+- OSGi JARs .zip file

-- A compressed file with the necessary @product@ dependencies and additional libraries you need for your installation

-Once you have those pieces of the puzzle, you just need to assemble them.

-Installing @product@ manually requires these basic steps:
+Here are the basic steps for installing @product@ on tc Server:

 - Installing @product@ dependencies to your application server

 - Configuring your application server for @product@

-- Installing @product@ by providing the WAR file to your application server and the OSGi folder for @product@
+- Deploying the @product@ WAR file to your application server

 +$$$